 If a decision is made to proceed with the removal, a veterinarian will be present at the trap site the very first day of gather operations to check the condition of the animals.
-Experience gained from past removals in these HMAs indicate the proposed action may cause undue stress to the animals.
+Experience gained from past removals from the Calico and Buffalo Hills HMA's indicate the proposed action may cause undue stress to the animals.
 It is difficult to remove animals from these HMAs without some concern for the welfare of the animals due to the following reasons:

-- The parent material is composed almost exclusively of flood basalts.
-This volcanic material is very sharp, and as a result, there is concern that some animals hoofs and fetlocks may become injured - especially the younger animals. - The presence of thick stands of juniper allows some animals to seek cover during removal operations.
-As a consequence, these animals have to travel further before they are captured. - 3.
-There are steep and extensive escarpments in the Granite Range, Calico Range, and North Stillwater Range HMAs.
-These geological features limit areas where animals can be brought into the trap.
+The parent material is composed almost exclusively of flood basalts.
+This volcanic material is very sharp, and as a result, there is concern that some animals hoofs and fetlocks may become injured - especially the younger animals.

-4. Except for the Granite Range HMA, there are Wilderness Study Areas (WSAs) in all of the HMAs.
+- 2. The presence of thick stands of juniper allows some animals to seek cover during removal operations.
+As a consequence, these animals may have to travel further before they are captured because of repeated attempts to remove them. - 3.
+There are steep and extensive escarpments in the Granite Range, Calico Range, and Buffalo Hills HMA's.
+These geological features limit areas where animals can be brought into the temporary trap. - 4.
+Except for the Granite Range HMA, there are Wilderness Study Areas (WSAs) in all of the HMAs.
 A WSA designation restricts the choices for suitable trap sites constrains removal operations.
 Refer to IV.A.15.